Model Collect

 Model Collect 1/72 mount

-As for the operators' stations, the fore one is completely absent, and only the aft one is supplied, and even at that, it is not very inaccurate.
+As for the operators' stations, the fore one is completely absent, with only the aft one supplied, and even at that, it's not very inaccurate.

 2. The underside of the cross mount is hollow, so it needs to be covered over.
 As for the blast deflector, I could not find a picture showing one installed, so I think this could be left off.